muflone/django-remotes/docs/server.md

 The new host will be automatically added to the `All hosts` Hosts Groups, accordingly to the `hosts_group_auto_add` setting (see above).

+---

+## Host variables

+You can configure many hosts variables that can be used to get values from the hosts and save answers in the server application.

+These values can be kept for internal reference (operating system, system name, paths) or they can be passed to other commands to apply some changes using the host data (imagine you first get the host IP address and then reconfigure the host network using the saved host IP address saved into a variable).

+The variables can be created in the `Variables` section.
+Feel free to assign any category to each variable and an unique name.